 Profmed applies a generic reference pricing model to acute medicines, and both generic and therapeutic reference pricing to medicines used in the management of chronic conditions on the Condition Medicine List (CML).
 The reference price differs from one option to another and is most restrictive on the ProSelect, ProSelect Savvy, ProActive Plus and ProActive Plus Savvy options and progressively least restrictive on the more comprehensive options.

-The reference price is a limit to the financial benefit available for your medication (drug).
-If the cost of the drug that you are using is greater than the applicable reference price, then you will be required to pay the difference between the cost of your drug and the reference price at the point of sale.
+If the cost of the medication you are using is more than the applicable reference price, you will be required to pay the difference between the reference price and the actual cost of your medication at the point of sale.